 1.76The granting, confirmation, and control of armorial bearings (coats of arms) and other heraldic devices fall within the Sovereign's prerogative as the “Fount of all Honour”.
 The Sovereign has delegated this prerogative in New Zealand to the Earl Marshal and the Kings of Arms (College of Arms).

-1.74Their representative in New Zealand is the New Zealand Herald of Arms Extraordinary to Her Majesty the Queen, who acts as the formal channel of communication with the College of Arms.
+1.77Their representative in New Zealand is the New Zealand Herald of Arms Extraordinary, who acts as the formal channel of communication with the College of Arms.
 All matters relating to heraldry, associated genealogical research, and registrations should be directed to the New Zealand Herald of Arms.
 As the New Zealand Herald of Arms is an independent officer, fees may be charged for services and advice.

-1.76For more information on heraldry and the role of the New Zealand Herald of Arms Extraordinary, see the Honours Unit's website.
+1.79Information on heraldry and the role of the New Zealand Herald of Arms Extraordinary can be found on the Department of the Prime Minister and Cabinet's website.